ribacq/tomato/README.md

             page: Page
             all_tags: All tags
 ```

-### Pages
-Then in order to translate the pages themselves, you have to create one file per locale.
-The filename must respect the format: `[id].[basename](.locale).md` where:

-* `id` can be any string.
-It is never displayed, and is only there to help group the different versions of your pages together;
-* `basename` is what will appear in the final URL: `basename.html`;
-* `locale` is the locale code as set in `siteinfo.json`, here `en` or `fr`.
-If ommited, it will fallback to the locale defined with `/` as its path;
-* `.md` is the obligatory Markdown extension.

-In the example input structure above, `foo.english-basename.en.md` and `foo.basename-francais.fr.md` will have links to one another thanks to their id `foo`.

 ### Links
 Internal links **must** use the locale path prefixes defined in `siteinfo.json`.
 This means you have to write `[my link](/fr/page.html)` instead of just `[my link](/page.html)` to stay on the French version, if you have defined the French locale path to `/fr`.
 This is so because links to images and media will still be like `![alt text](/media/img/plop.png)` without locale prefix, whatever the current locale is, and it also allows for cross-language links.